nih-cfde/training-and-engagement/docs/General-Tutorials/Sphinx_Tutorial.md

 ```

 Navigate to the newly created directory with the name of the repo.

+!!! note "Add folders"
-*Note that since GitHub does not allow for empty folders, some of Sphinx generated folders are missing from the repo.
+Since GitHub does not allow for empty folders, some of Sphinx generated folders are missing from the repo.
 These can be directly added to the downloaded repo locally.
-The folders should be created within sphinx folder with exactly these name: `_static`, `_templates`, `docs`*.
+The folders should be created within sphinx folder with exactly these name: `_static`, `_templates`, `docs`.

 This is the overall structure of the sphinx directory after the necessary folders have been created: